 It is the student's responsibility to check their progress towards graduation each semester.
-Students can check their progress on home apu.edu under the Academics > Academic Requirements.
+Students can check their progress on home.apu.edu under the Academics > Academic Requirements.
 Students may also use their respective graduation checklist, available for reference in the appendices.
+Another method of tracking progress is Stellic where you can explore pathways throughout the MSW program.